 If the price of Calphalon is too steep, T-fal is a much more economical option.
-If you decide to buy T-fal, I highly recommend buying their Ultimate Hard Anodized Titanium in the non-stick category and the Ultimate Copper Bottom or Tri-Ply Multiclad in the stainless steel category.
-These collections are built with similar materials and construction as Calphalon but at a much cheaper price.
+If you decide to buy T-fal, I highly recommend purchasing their Ultimate Hard Anodized Titanium in the non-stick category and the Ultimate Copper Bottom or Tri-Ply Multiclad in the stainless steel category.
+These collections are built with similar materials and construction as Calphalon but at a much lower price.

 You can check out T-fal and Calphalon cookware for yourself at your local kitchen supply store, but I’ve typically found the best deals on Amazon (link to T-fal cookware, link to Calphalon cookware) so I recommend taking a look there first.

 If you found this article helpful, you should also check out: